 4. Tiltmeters & Beam Sensors

-TiltmetersTiltmeter is used to monitor vertical rotation, deflection, & deformation of the diaphragm and retaining walls.
+A tiltmeter is used to monitor vertical rotation, deflection, & deformation of the diaphragm and retaining walls.

 Encardio Rite’s Series of Electrolytic Uniaxial Tiltmeters are employed for the monitoring of small changes in inclination & vertical rotation of structure.
 On the other hand, they also provide warning signs of deformations, thereby giving the concerned authorities enough time for corrective action to take place.

-The Portable Tiltmeter is used for the monitoring of critical buildings, structures, utilities, etc that are situated within proximity of the construction zone.
+The Portable Tiltmeter is used for the monitoring of critical buildings, structures, utilities, etc. that are situated within proximity of the construction zone.
 Similarly, Encardio Rite offers an extensive range of tiltmeters that are used for various monitoring purposes.

 5. Strain Gauge

-Strain GaugeStrain Gauges are employed as one of the most important geotechnical sensors that are used for the measurement of strain in underground cavities, buildings, tunnels, concrete, bridges, masonry, dams, embedment in soil/concrete, bridges, etc.
+Strain Gauges are employed as one of the most important geotechnical sensors that are used for the measurement of strain in underground cavities, buildings, tunnels, concrete, bridges, masonry, dams, embedment in soil/concrete, bridges, etc.

 The Strain Gauge works on the principle of using an insulation flexible metallic foil backing.
 It is then attached to the object using an adhesive to measure the stress.
 Any deformation in the object leads to the foil getting distorted, hence changing the electrical resistivity of the soil.

-Encardio Rite offers some of the most accurate, robust, low cost, reliable, and stable strain gauges in the market.
+Encardio Rite offers some of the most accurate, robust, low-cost, reliable, and stable strain gauges in the market.
 Made from stainless steel, it surely is long-lasting, enduring, and versatile.
 They are also compatible to be paired with other accessories.

 6. Pressure Cells

-Pressure CellsPressure Cells, as the name suggests, are used for the measurement of total pressure in earth fills, embankment, and on the surface of retaining walls, building, bridge abutments, etc. They can also be used to gauge the stress in mass concrete.
+Pressure Cells, as the name suggests, are used for the measurement of total pressure in earth fills, embankments, and on the surface of retaining walls, buildings, bridge abutments, etc. They can also be used to gauge the stress in mass concrete.

 7. Extensometers

-ExtensometersExtensometers are widely used in the civil engineer world as they are designed for the measurement of the deformation of the rock mass and adjacent/surrounding soil.
+Extensometers are widely used in the civil engineering world as they are designed for the measurement of the deformation of the rock mass and adjacent/surrounding soil.

-Encardio Rite offers a range of Extensometers ranging from Electrical, Magnetic, Digital, to Mechanical Extensometers as well.
+Encardio Rite offers a range of Extensometers ranging from Electrical, Magnetic, and Digital, to Mechanical Extensometers as well.